wso2/docs-is/en/asgardeo/docs/references/production-checklist/readiness-check.md

     - Configure access, refresh, and id token expiry times.
     - Provide the correct certificate.
 [Learn more]({{base_path}}/references/app-settings/oidc-settings-for-app/#certificate)

-    An application’s client secret and client ID can be used to invoke APIs.
+    An application's client secret and client ID can be used to invoke APIs.
 Hence, securely store and minimize access to only authorized people for your applications' client id and client secret.

 ## Connections
 Verify authorized redirect URL and home page URL of social connections are updated with the production environment's values.

 ## Branding
-By default, Asgardeo interfaces presented to users are themed according to Asgardeo’s default branding.
-Make sure to customize the UIs according to your organization’s branding styles.
+By default, Asgardeo interfaces presented to users are themed according to Asgardeo's default branding.
+Make sure to customize the UIs according to your organization's branding styles.
 The following is the list of branding changes required.
 [Learn more]({{base_path}}/guides/branding/configure-ui-branding/)

 **General**
 To ensure the readiness of the general branding of your organizations: